 - Use historical perspective as central to active citizenship.

 The History Department has structured all 100-200 courses to create the following learning outcomes for students who complete them successfully.

-Students should be able to demonstrate and accomplish all the skills listed in History Learning Objectives/Lower-Division Courses.
+Students should be able to demonstrate and accomplish all the skills listed in History Learning Outcomes/Lower-Division Courses.
 In addition, in Upper-Division Courses (numbered 300-499) students will:

 Integrated Learning Objectives for History 301 & Capstone

 History 301 must be completed with a C- grade or better before student can take HIST 494, 496, or 497 (capstone courses).
 Each objective in HIST 301 is listed below.
 Many of these objectives insure that students who pass HIST 301 will be able successfully to complete a History capstone and achieve the objectives of the History major.
-The designations in parentheses at the beginning of each objective refer to the History Learning Objectives/Major list.
+The designations in parentheses at the beginning of each objective refer to the listed Learning Outcomes for History Majors.

 (1a/1b) Students complete exercises on reading and writing history using selected texts